 TMDSAS is the application service for Texas schools, and AMCAS is the application service for MD schools.
 The process for submitting your application is very similar, with a few important differences.

-• You only get an additional 500 characters for each of the three Most Meaningful Experiences versus the 1325 characters available with AMCAS.
+- You only get an additional 500 characters per of the three Most Meaningful Experiences, versus the 1,325 characters available with AMCAS.

-• On the TMDSAS application, you are able to outline planned activities that will take place after you submit your application.
+- On the TMDSAS application, you can outline planned activities that will take place after you submit your application.

 Can I Apply to Texas Schools as well as Medical Schools in Other States?

 Yes.
 You can apply to Texas medical schools and medical schools in other states, but you’ll need to complete a separate application through AMCAS.
-Much of the application process is the same, but there are small differences.
-It will take additional work on your part to apply through multiple services, on top of an already tedious process.
+Much of the application process is the same, but there are minor differences.
+It will take additional work on your part to apply through multiple services on top of an already tedious process.

-Ensure your application is tailored to the application service you are applying through.
-For example, your personal statement can’t be more than 5000 characters for TMDSAS versus 5300 for AMCAS, and TMDSAS has two additional 2500 character essays you’ll need to complete.
+Ensure your application is tailored to the application service you are applying to.
+For example, your personal statement can’t be more than 5,000 characters for TMDSAS versus 5,300 for AMCAS, and TMDSAS has two additional 2,500-character essays you’ll need to complete.

 Do I Need to Live in Texas to Apply to Texas Medical Schools?